Skip to main content

 Understanding testosterone begins with seeing it as a fundamental signaling molecule for whole-body health, not just a sex hormone.

-The is a vast, intricate network of arteries, veins, and capillaries, with the heart acting as its powerful central pump.
+The cardiovascular system is a vast, intricate network of arteries, veins, and capillaries, with the heart acting as its powerful central pump.
 This network is responsible for delivering oxygen and nutrients to every cell in your body.

 The health of this system depends on the flexibility of your blood vessels, the pressure of the blood flowing through them, and the composition of that blood.
 For many years, clinical observation has pointed to a strong association between naturally low levels of endogenous testosterone and a higher incidence of cardiovascular issues.